thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 The minimal correlation between STUB1 and immune cell populations (all |ρ| < 0.15) suggests that STUB1 expression is governed primarily by cell-intrinsic protein homeostasis demands rather than immune signals.
 This finding supports the model that STUB1 functions as a constitutive quality control factor whose levels reflect the burden of misfolded proteins and general cellular stress rather than specific immune-mediated regulation.

-### Prognostic Implications and Clinical Translation
+### Methodological Framework and Future Clinical Applications

+**Note: The prognostic associations discussed below are derived from proof-of-concept analyses using simulated survival data and should not be interpreted as clinically actionable findings.
+These discussions illustrate how future studies with authentic clinical data might be analyzed and interpreted.**

-The independent prognostic value of PD-L1 in multivariate analysis (HR = 1.14, P = 2.18×10<sup>-4</sup>) has important implications.
-In this untreated TCGA cohort, higher PD-L1 predicted worse outcomes, likely reflecting aggressive disease biology and adaptation to immune pressure.
-However, in the context of immunotherapy, high PD-L1 is associated with better treatment response.
-This dichotomy underscores the complex role of PD-L1 as both an immune resistance mechanism (poor prognosis in untreated patients) and a predictive biomarker for immunotherapy benefit.
+The analytical framework we demonstrate shows how molecular features like PD-L1 could be assessed for prognostic value in multivariate models.
+In proof-of-concept analyses with simulated outcomes (HR = 1.14, P = 2.18×10<sup>-4</sup>), we illustrate the statistical methodology for distinguishing molecular associations from clinical covariates.
+If applied to authentic survival data from untreated TCGA cohorts, such analyses could potentially reveal whether higher PD-L1 predicts worse outcomes (reflecting aggressive disease biology) while in immunotherapy contexts, high PD-L1 is associated with better treatment response—underscoring PD-L1's complex role as both an immune resistance mechanism and a predictive biomarker.

-The protective effect of STUB1 (HR = 0.92, P = 0.018) suggests potential value as a prognostic biomarker complementary to PD-L1.
-A combined score incorporating PD-L1, STUB1, and clinical variables might improve risk stratification.
-Moreover, tumors with high PD-L1 but low STUB1 might represent a particularly aggressive subset with defective protein quality control, potentially amenable to therapies targeting proteostasis, such as HSP90 inhibitors or proteasome inhibitors.
+The simulated protective effect of STUB1 (HR = 0.92, P = 0.018) illustrates how complementary biomarkers might be evaluated.
+If validated with real clinical data, combined molecular scores incorporating PD-L1, STUB1, and clinical variables could potentially improve risk stratification.
+Hypothetically, tumors with high PD-L1 but low STUB1 might represent an aggressive subset with defective protein quality control, though this speculation requires validation with authentic outcome data and experimental studies.

 ### Liquid-Liquid Phase Separation and PD-L1 Regulation